AutomatedFishID/emstereolibpy/README.md

 Is a python wrapper for StereoLib by [SeaGIS](https://www.seagis.com.au/stereolib.html)

 Allthough this python wrapper is free, StereoLib is not and requires a licence.
-StereoLib is not, cannot and mustnot be distributed with this Python module.
+StereoLib is not, cannot and must not be distributed with this Python module.

 ## How to run the tests